stacycaudle1/NVapps/README.md

 ## 🎯 Overview

+The NVApps application is a standalone, collaborative platform designed to help business units track, evaluate, and optimize key operational processes and applications.
+By providing a centralized space for monitoring workflows that influence business models, budgets, and strategic decisions (Risk), NVApps enables teams to make data-driven choices that enhance efficiency and financial planning.
+This tool supports better forecasting, resource allocation, and performance visibility—empowering leadership to identify trends, anticipate challenges, and align investments with long-term organizational goals.

 NVapps is a Python-based GUI application built with Tkinter that helps organizations manage their application portfolio with a focus on:

 - **Business Unit Management**: Track applications across multiple business units and divisions